-We currently estimate capital expenditures for 2014 to be in the range of approximately \$50 to \$55 million.
-This is primarily related to the anticipated opening of 42 to 50 restaurants in 2014, the start of construction of restaurants to be opened in early 2015 and normal maintenance-related capital expenditures on our existing restaurants.
+We currently estimate capital expenditures for 2014 to be in the range of approximately \$50 to \$55 million, excluding the acquisition of 16 franchise restaurants for \$13.6 million.
+Such capital expenditures are primarily related to the anticipated opening of 45 to 50 restaurants in 2014, the start of construction on restaurants to be opened in early 2015 and normal maintenance-related capital expenditures on our existing restaurants.
+We expect such capital expenditures to be funded by a combination of cash from operations and borrowings under our revolving credit facility.